dper/kanjiscripts/README.md

 Word Frequency Files
 ====================

-* `ono_words.txt` is a list of all the onomatopoeic words in edict sorted from most to least frequent.
-* `ono_freq.txt` is the same list except that the word's frequency is included along with the word.

-Both `ono_words.txt` and `ono_freq.txt` can be generated using `find_ono.rb`.
-This need only be done rarely, because relevant updates to edict are infrequent.
+The file `ono_words.txt` is a list of all the onomatopoeic words in edict sorted from most to least frequent.
+The file `ono_freq.txt` is the same list except with word's frequency included.
+Both of these files are generated using `find_ono.rb`.
+This should be done rarely, because the output only changes when `edict.txt` does.

 Tags
 ====

-* `tags.txt` is a list of all tags used in Tatoeba.
+The file `tags.txt` is a list of all tags used in Tatoeba.
 Over time, the tags used in Tatoeba will change.
 We like to filter out sentences that have dangerous-looking tags.
 The script `list_tags.rb` lists all of the tags currently used in the Corpus and can be occasionally used to update `tags.txt`.

 Kana